nogginfuel/Sneakery/readme.md

 I have also supplied a 'hover' class so you can back the container a bit more obvious when you've found it.
 Again you may want the container to always be the color of the page background to keep it hidden.

 I have also supplied 4 classes for different layout configurations.
 You can use one or many on the same page.
 I've tried to name the classes as intuitively as possible, `topright`, `topleft`, `bottomright` and `bottomleft`.
+You can also call the modal by typing `sneakery` when the focus is anywhere on the page.

+For **Cheet.js** Questions please see the documentation provided by Namuol on their repo.
 For **Foundation** Questions please see the documentation provided by Zurb on their respective repos and websites.

 #### Feedback: